 - Abnormal or malformed User-Agent string: has characteristics of automation tools (such

 as Python), is in an incorrect format (such as

 Mozilla///), or is impossible to be used in normal requests (such as

-- Abnormal referer field: refers to cases where a referer field does not exist or identifies the addresses of illegitimate websites.
-We recommend that you block this request.
+- Abnormal referer field: If a request does not have a referer field or has a referer field that identifies the addresses of illegitimate websites, block the request.
 However, when a user visits your homepage or your website for the first time, the request may not contain the referer field.
 If a URL can only be accessed by using redirects, you can decide whether to block the URL based on the referer field.